'Now You See Me 3' Stars Isla Fisher & Rosamund Pike Love Ariana Greenblatt As Much As We All Do

 RP: And you look cool doing it, whereas I think I can do stuff like that but when I do it, I just don't look cool.

-IF: Yeah, it’s a wedgie for mom, it doesn't go well for us.
+IF: Yeah, it’s a wedgie for mum; it doesn't go well for us.
 It’s just bingo wings and wedgies [laughs].
 No one wants that.

 AG: Thank you.
 I appreciate it.